leetrunghoo/leetrunghoo.github.io/_posts/2016-02-29-markdown-cheatsheet.md

 </blockquote>
 ```

 An advantage of writing content with Markdown is that it is free from the angle brackets and tags used in HTML, so it feels and looks more like "content" than "code".
-It is lightweight and superb easy to use therefore you don't need any [WYSIWYG editor](http://summernote.org/ "example WYSIWYG editor"){:target="_blank"} plugin.
+You can even write HTML code inside a Markdown file.
+It is lightweight and superb easy to use therefore you don't need any [WYSIWYG editor](http://summernote.org/ "example for WYSIWYG editor"){:target="_blank"} plugin.
 Markdown is a great choice when you focus on creating web content like blog or news.

 Who are using it?
-A lot, I can give you two names [Github](https://help.github.com/articles/about-writing-and-formatting-on-github/){:target="_blank"} and [Stackoverflow](http://stackoverflow.com/editing-help){:target="_blank"}.
+A lot, including [Github](https://help.github.com/articles/about-writing-and-formatting-on-github/){:target="_blank"} and [Stackoverflow](http://stackoverflow.com/editing-help){:target="_blank"}.

 GitHub uses Markdown with adding a few unique writing features for styling all forms of writing, called **GitHub Flavored Markdown** and this blog is talking about its cheatsheet.